Collegiate Division

 • the knowledge and practices of the professional music educator as facilitated through the chapter, collegiate membership, and SCMEA activities.

 Katelyn Selkinghaus is from Chapin, South Carolina.
-She is a sophomore at Winthrop University, majoring in instrumental music education, and her primary instrument is the clarinet.
+She is a junior at Winthrop University, majoring in instrumental music education, and her primary instrument is the clarinet.
+She is a member of Winthrop’s CNAfME.
+She is involved in the Symphonic Band at the University.
+She is also an honors student and is looking forward to finishing her thesis this semester.

 Advocacy Chair – Sarah Harris, Bob Jones University